The Essential Guide to Most Accurate Thermometer for Kids – For Every Caregiver

 Q. Is the forehead thermometer accurate for adults?

-A. Rectal temps are the most accurateForehead temps are the next most accurate.
-Oral and ear temps are also accurate if done properly.
-Temps done in the armpit are the least accurate.
+A. Rectal temperatures are the most accurateForehead temperatures are the next most accurate.
+If done properly, oral and ear temperatures are also accurate.
+Temperatures done in the armpit are the least accurate.

 Conclusion

-If you plan to use a digital thermometer to take both oral and rectal temperatures, you’ll need to get two digital thermometers and label one for oral use and one for rectal use.
+If you plan tbaby’sa digital thermometer to take oral and rectal temperatures, you’ll need to get two digital thermometers you’llbel one for oral and rectal use.

-Don’t use the same thermometer in both places.
-A digital thermometer is appropriate for newborns, infants, children, and adults.
+Don’t use the same thermometer in both placeDon’tdigital thermometer is appropriate for newborns, infants, children, and adults—temporal Artery Thermometers.
+TIn some studies, temporalthermometer readings average about the same as rectal and ear thermometer readings ibut arelower in others.

 These thermometers seem to have the most inconsistencies in how they compare to other methods.